DisneyAladdin/CHECK-THE-ITEM/README.md

-# CHECK-THE-ITEM
+# MONITOR-THE-ITEM
-This program automatically check items you want and let you know when something  happen.
+This program automatically check items you want and let you know when condition change or price reduction happen.

 # Purpose
-To monitor items you want and if the item exists or changes its price lower than before, notify by E-mail and noticeing function on Macbook.
+To monitor items you want and if the item exists or changes its price lower than before, notify by E-mail and noticeing function on Macbook.<br>
 So, you can accept the notice soon while outing and get item you want.

 # Licence
 CopyRight (c) 2018 Shuto Kawabata